 After having met the education and ethics requirements, candidates

-for Bone Densitometry certification must pass ARRT’s Bone Densitometry examination,
+for Bone Densitometry certification and registration must pass ARRT’s Bone Densitometry examination,

 which assesses the knowledge and cognitive skills underlying the intelligent performance